arttuc/temp-resolution/README.md

 Script to set a temporary screen resolution and prevent the resolution from changing while games are running.

-The primary use case is to automatically switch to lower resolution when streaming games with [Sunshine](https://github.com/LizardByte/Sunshine).
+The primary use case is to automatically switch to lower resolution when streaming games with [Sunshine](https://github.com/LizardByte/Sunshine) and switch back when streaming is over.

 ## Usage